PrioritySoftware/PrioritySoftware.github.io/_general/ODBC.md

 ## Connecting to the Data Source

+{% include alert.html content="<p><strong>Important:</strong> You can only connect to ODBC using a 64bit ODBC client.
+If you are running into issues, check whether your program is 32bit.</p>" %}

 You can either pre-configure the data source, in the **ODBC Data Sources (64-bit)** utility, or add the configuration as part of the connection string in your code.

 **To preconfigure your data source:**